matfax/garden-iconfonts/README.md

 #### Using a kit

-This might be extended to commercial versions of Font Awesome on demand.
+Kits will not be maintained any further.
+They will work as long as Font Awesome don't change their API.

 ##### 1. Generate your kit